-For transactions using e-money the requirements only apply where the transaction value exceeds £650, or the transaction falls outside the annual turnover and redemption limits allowed under the 3MLD.
+For transactions using e-money the requirements only apply where the transaction value exceeds £800, or the transaction falls outside the annual turnover and redemption limits allowed under the 3MLD.

 Note: In practice the procedures required to 'detect' may be met by a combination of system (e.g. SWIFT) validation and risk-based post event random sampling.
-See Part II, Specialist guidance A: Wire Tranfers, A.23 - 30.